You Voted for Whom? My R Shiny App on the Demographics of Party Misalignment in the 2016 Election.

 - very high white population

 While Trump's forceful ideology was not expected in 2016, he now holds significant sway over the Republican party looking toward to the upcoming 2018 Congressional midterm election.
-These 'misaligned' districts will be easy targets for Congressional candidates of the opposing parties.
+These 'misaligned' districts will be battleground targets for Congressional candidates of the opposing parties.
 Whether or not these candidates are successful will indicate just how successful the extent to which the national party schema has been 'Trumpified'.

 Build upon theory on Misalignment